 Returns & Exchanges

-Changes and returns are accepted within the first 14 days from the delivery of the product.
+Changes and returns are accepted within the first 30 days from the delivery of the product.
 As long as it is in perfect condition and without signs of use.
+For any change or return contact us as soon as possible via email: email@example.com indicating the order number and the reason why you want to return or change the product.

-Due to the nature of the same, no changes or refunds of personalized and/or perishable items are accepted.
+Due to the nature of the same, no changes or refunds of personalized items are accepted.

 The shipping costs of the returns will be paid by the buyer.
 The buyer will be responsible for any loss of value if the item is not returned in its original state.
 Please bear in mind that if you decide to return the items to us, we will be authorized to charge you the expenses that we may incur.